 If a child brings the same lunch every day, the teacher shouldn’t presume parents don’t care to make lunches more interesting or “balanced”.
 I, myself, spent an entire year of grade two eating cheese and mayo sandwiches because that is what I wanted, and I made them myself every day.
 I was not neglected or starving.
 I enjoyed every cheese sandwich and to this day they are a comfort food for me.

 The school has no right to require that only certain foods be included in lunches.
 Kids often throw away the “healthy” food in the absence of parental supervision and then end up hungry at school for the rest of the day.
 If a parent wants to give a child a lesson in health food, they are more likely to do it at home where they can be sure the food is being eaten.

-It’s one thing to ask parents not to send peanuts because there is a child in the classroom who is so highly allergic that even the smell will be dangerous for him – although I have a personal and unpopular opinion on solving that problem! – but another altogether to start “rating” and addressing the nutritional value of foods that a parent chooses to send for their child’s enjoyment.
-I cannot believe that the same teacher who sends home a note, or in some other way addresses the parent about some junk food item in a lunch, isn’t going home at some point in their own day and popping a piece of chocolate or a potato chip into their own mouth!
+It’s one thing to ask parents not to send peanuts because there is a child in the classroom who is so highly allergic that even the smell will be dangerous for him but another altogether to start “rating” and addressing the nutritional value of foods that a parent chooses to send for their child’s enjoyment.
+I don’t believe that the same teacher who sends home a note, or in some other way addresses the parent about some junk food item in a lunch, isn’t going home at some point in their own day and popping a piece of chocolate or a potato chip into their own mouth!

 Why does a controversy over a school lunch even matter to me at this point in my life?
 It doesn’t matter a whole lot just for what it is.
 It only matters to people who see it as an indicator of a bigger issue that affects all of us: we are expected to conform just because the school system says so.
 I get annoyed when lines are crossed between personal freedoms and ridiculous policies that don’t respect the same.
 And by the way, I didn’t make this into a big issue, the school teacher did, and the father had the guts to stand up.